 Human-centric transformation: What is it and why does it matter?

 But what exactly is human-centric transformation?
-Why is it especially relevant today, and how can you lead a human-centric transformation process?
+Why is it especially relevant today, and how can you design and lead a human-centric transformation process?

 What is human-centric transformation?